paarthenon/variant/docu/docs/articles/semantics.md

 ## Variant Record

 The internal construction of a variant is as an object.
+Each value is the result of a call to `variation`. *There are no requirements regarding the keys.* By convention the keys will match the string literal registered to the `type` field (or other discriminant)